 This post is a reworked repeat of one I did some years ago.
 I’ve met several people who are suffering with PF.
 I can totally relate, so I’m reposting in the hope that it may help someone.

-Take the following supplements daily:
+I beat plantar fasciitis by taking the following supplements daily:

 500 mg magnesium (recommended to take before bed…seems to cause drowsiness in some people and is sometimes used as a sleep aid)